Cynthia Enloe: Nimo's War, Emma's War: Making Feminist Sense of the Iraq War

 Unlike Enloe's previous books, Nimo's War, Emma's War: Making Feminist Sense of the Iraq War (2010) looks at how war itself is a cataclysm that disrupts countless lives.
-In this particular book, Cynthia Enloe solely focuses on capturing the impact of war and revolution on women during the Iraq War.
+In this particular book, Enloe solely focuses on capturing the impact of war and revolution on women during the Iraq War.
 The book looks at eight ordinary women, half Iraqis and half American, and all these women reflect different ideas about feminism through looking into their lives in detail.
 Importantly, Enloe does not only focus on the female half of this gender-driven phenomenon, but she also looks at their male counterpart in order to further investigate and provide an insight between the consequences of war and the effects on gender roles.

 "Maha's Story" talks about an Iraqi woman who, as well as many others, found themselves in a situation where their husband is either dead, divorced, detained, or missing, with children to care for, no social safety nets, meager finances, and no working papers.
 Maha finds herself caught in between an ethnic cleansing which Enloe terms, "the wielding of violence and intimidation for the sake of driving people of one ethnic or sectarian community out of a region...for the sake of securing that space for members of another ethnic or sectarian community."

 "Kim's Story" reveals how gender and war affect each other on the other side of the world in the United States, whether or not one is actual place of war or away from it.
 Kim is a young American woman married to a National Guard soldier who lives in the San Francisco Bay Area.
 Her story shows that their nation's state of war is dependent on wives playing certain roles.
 In the United States, "women who married active-duty, full-time American soldiers had been socialized to perform the demanding role of 'the military wife' ... each woman needed to be persuaded that she was most helpful and loyal to her own husband if she organized her labor and emotions in a way that enhanced the military as a whole."
 Yet when the men comes home, there are stories that are untold.
 The American media are reluctant to pursue stories of domestic violence against women whose husbands are involved with the military largely because it is too great of a business risk during wartime.
 The blame for this neglect and decision to treat male domestic violence as a nonissue is on the entire military's masculinized culture.